9200 University Blvd., Charleston, SC 29406

 Qualifications: Student incorrectly advised by official CSU representative

-Documentation Required: Tuition Appeal Petition Form (and a written statement on official letterhead or email from the university department explaining how the university was in error)
+Documentation Required: Tuition Appeal Petition Form (and a typed statement on official letterhead or email from the university department explaining how the university was in error)

 Reason: Extraordinary Circumstances